 Why having a high follow back ratio is important

 Now, you are here to improve the follow back ratio and get more followers on Twitter.

 That means that as long as your follow back ratio is higher, you’ll be attracting more followers.

 BUT, remember that a high follow back ratio doesn’t mean a higher quality of your audience.

 What’s the bottom line?
 You have to work together quantity and quality to attract a real and targeted audience on Twitter.

 Twitter Follow Back Ratio Average

-We know you want to compare your follow back ratio with the rest of the universe, but at this point of this post, we didn’t mention anything about industry averages.
+We know you want to compare your follow back ratio with the rest of the universe, but at this point in this post, we didn’t mention anything about industry averages.